Deploy a Business Connectivity Services hybrid solution in SharePoint in Microsoft 365

 How to use these procedures

 The steps to completely deploy this scenario are presented in smaller procedures.
 Each procedure is numbered indicating its position in the overall sequence.
 At the beginning and end of each procedure, links direct you to the previous and following steps.
 The following list contains links to all of the procedures, in the required order, for your reference.
-Be aware that this list includes the steps to deploy an external list and an app for SharePoint.
+Be aware that this list includes the steps to deploy an external list and an app for SharePoint in Microsoft 365.
 You can deploy one or the other or both, depending on your needs.
 You should skip the steps for whichever configuration you don't want to deploy.
 You must follow them in sequence to build out the scenario.
 You can also use these procedures individually for your own unique scenarios.
 When you assemble individual procedures to build out your own scenarios, it is important that you test the complete set of procedures, in order, in a lab setting before you try them in production.

 Roadmap of the procedures